 15th to 23rd is still considered South Beach but it’s where you’ll start finding more resorts.
 Things start calming down as you go further north but hey, this is still Miami Beach ; ) All four of these picks are solid places to stay in Miami if you want to have the Miami experience but still stay somewhere “nice” that’s not a party hotel.

 1 Hotel South Beach: 1 Hotel South Beach operates on the belief that travel needs to be sustainable and its design surely reflects that.
 LEED certified, with dozens of green elements like living green walls and the grotto garden in the lobby make this a must-visit for the eco-conscious traveler.
 Napa-style furnishings like paned walk-in showers and rustic copper fixtures make this as much a luxurious stay, as it is a sustainable one.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 Loews Miami Beach Hotel: Loews Miami Beach Hotel is a family-friendly beachfront resort offering fun for every age group.
 Private beach access, a kids’ club with daily activities, the extremely popular Exhale Spa, and stylish rooms with the latest tech like iHome docks – what’s not to love?
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 Ritz-Carlton South Beach: Stay at Ritz Carlton South Beach to experience Miami glamour at its finest.
 This newly renovated 5-star hotel features amenities including a full-service spa, an elevated pool that overlooks the Atlantic Ocean, and on-site dining with Mediterranean and Latin American cuisine.
-Book directly with Marriott here or click here to read hundreds of reviews.
+Book directly with Marriott here.

 The Setai: Influenced by Art Deco and Asian elements, the tranquility The Setai offers its guests is unrivalled.
 Sleek, modern and capable of evoking a feeling of deep calm, this luxury hotel features a zen-inspired lobby, Asian artifacts, temperature controlled infinity pools, and state-of-the-art DUXIANA beds for the best sleep you’ll ever have.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 The raging party scene that you’ll find in South Beach shifts once you head north towards Mid Beach.
 This isn’t completely accurate but the best way I can describe it is…South Beach is the college party scene and Mid Beach is where the millennials have moved in to party in a more high dollar way.
 Think more lavish resorts, Michelin star dining, high end clubs, etc.

 Miami Beach EDITION: This is where I stayed on my first trip to Miami.
 I chose it because I liked the Mid Beach location, it seemed like a trendy but lowkey place to stay, and it’s a Marriott Bonvoy property (rewards).
 Overall, I thought it was a great place to stay and would definitely recommend it.
 The vibe is very light, airy, and modern.
 It has a luxe but comfortable feel (it doesn’t feel snooty or sterile) and while I wouldn’t consider it a full service resort, I was more than happy with it as a city-type hotel.
 Read my full review here.
-Click here to check pricing and availability during your stay.
+Book directly with the EDITION here.

 Faena Hotel: Situated right on the beach, Faena Hotel features unique decor, an emphasis on art and eccentric design, live music, an energetic ambiance and great food.
 “Extravagance” is the word that comes to mind when visiting this luxury hotel for the first time.
 The gold accents present throughout, coupled with its top-notch customer service will have you feeling like royalty.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 The Confidante: Retro, colorful, and fabulous.
 This place has a bit of a party vibe but it’s not in the middle of the South Beach party scene so it’s a bit more refined.
 It’s an Instagramer’s paradise and so chic.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 The Fontainebleau: Famous as one of the original mob run hotels and a hangout spot of Frank Sinatra and the Rat Pack, The Fontainebleau is still an icon on Miami Beach.
 The hotel itself has everything you could want from a beachfront hotel: a huge pool tucked into the gardens, a luxurious spa with steam baths, a salon, and even LIV, the club that is a nightlife hotspot among locals and tourists alike.
 The on-site signature restaurants are also worth checking out, especially the famous Michelin-starred restaurant Hakkasan, serving Cantonese cuisine.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 More posts about where to stay in Miami: